How to Build a P2P Payment App for Money Transfer?

 - Cross-platform (React Native, Xamarin, Flutter money transfer app)

 2. Create User-Friendly Interface

 Users appreciate simple and convenient apps for solving their problems.
-Money transfers and payments must be made with as few clicks as possible.
+P2P money transfers and payments must be made with as few clicks as possible.
 People want to quickly navigate the app and not waste time on additional instructions.